tomohiro-sawada/tomohiro-sawada/README.md

 [DuckAI](https://duckai.org/),
 [EleutherAI](https://www.eleuther.ai/), and
 [CarperAI](https://carper.ai/).
-My research interests center around enhancing the reasoning capabilities of language models, particularly in the realm of mathematical reasoning, and exploring the potential of multimodal models.
+My current research interests center around enhancing the reasoning capabilities of language models, particularly in the realm of mathematical reasoning, and exploring the potential of multimodal models.

 ### Contact.